 A dramatic symbol of NSCAD’s significant presence in the community, the 70,000 square foot NSCAD Port Campus features 18 foot ceilings, generous natural lighting, and houses many of the university’s more industrial program components, including sculpture studios, a wood shop, metal shop, foundry, product design and ceramics studios.

 The uninterrupted view of the harbour from its second floor studios through 172 feet of glass curtain wall is without doubt the best in Halifax.

 Approximately 60 percent of the Port construction budget was mechanical and electrical providing state of the art air exchange ventilation within this industrial teaching facility.
-This is a dramatic improvement in air quality and industrial emission output from our previous location in the downtown Granville Campus.
+This is a dramatic improvement in air quality and industrial emission output from our previous location in the downtown Fountain Campus.

 The ceramics facility is now the most sophisticated in the country with “green” kilns that are designed to economize on fuel and provide students with industrial-style control over their processes.
 NSCAD is the first art institution in Canada to house the new Blaauw kilns.
 Insulators, made possible by NASA research, are the basis for heat retention, while super-efficient burners quickly propel the kiln to high temperatures.
 These kilns recoup much of the excess heat from firing.

 The new facility includes a glaze laboratory, a glaze application room, and new electric wheels.
 In addition, there is a permanent plaster mold-making space, featuring slip casting machines, a dust extraction system, and digital scales.
 The glaze application area contains an 8ft spray booth that will allow for large-scale ceramic sculpture.
 Once students complete glazing, they are able to roll their newly created sculptures directly into the kiln on the movable kiln floor allowing for architectural scale pieces.